lfkdev/capslock-crusader/README.md

 | Alt + u                  | ü
 | Alt + '                  | `
 | CTRL + SHIFT + B         | Create new file *1
+| CTRL + SHIFT + C         | Copy path of selected file *1

-<b>*1 : Please note that creating a new file via `CTRL + SHIFT + B` is specifically designed for Windows Explorer and may not work with other file explorer applications.<b>
+<b>*1 : Please note that creating a new file and copy path of selected file is specifically designed for Windows Explorer and may not work with other file explorer applications.<b>

 ## Installation
 * Install AutoHotkey v1 (the secret ingredient)